-Stain artifact such as debris and precipitates may be caused by over-staining and inadequate washing under running water.
+Stain artifacts such as debris and precipitates may be caused by over-staining and inadequate washing under running water.

-Sometimes smears are made from buffy layer (white area between the plasma and red cell layer, rich in leucocytes and platelets formed after centrifugation of EDTA blood).
-Since buffy coat is a concentrated leucocyte suspension, it is useful in case of leucopenic patients or do detect parasites like microfilaria, etc when present in low concentration.
+Sometimes smears are made from the buffy layer (the white area between the plasma and red cell layer, rich in leukocytes and platelets formed after centrifugation of EDTA blood).
+Since the buffy coat is a concentrated leucocyte suspension, it is useful in the case of leucopenic patients or to detect parasites like microfilaria, etc when present in low concentration.

 Evaluation and Interpretation of a Peripheral Smear

 A very thin layer of oil is applied over the smear.
-It is then examined under low power objective to choose the most suitable area for morphological assessment.
-The area between tail and body of the smear where red cells are evenly distributed and there is slight overlap of RBCs is chosen.
+It is then examined under low power objective of the microscope to choose the most suitable area for morphological assessment.
+The area between tail and body of the smear where red cells are evenly distributed and there is a slight overlap of RBCs is chosen.

 Evaluation of cellular morphology including differential leucocyte count is then carried out at 40 X magnification.
 For estimating platelet counts, oil immersion power is used.
 Parasites, platelet clumps and large cells like monocytes and blasts, being heavier than the RBCs, are carried to the tail by the spreader.
 So their detection is best carried out by examining the tail and edges of the smear.

-A step wise analysis is carried out and following parameters are noted.
+A stepwise analysis is carried out and the following parameters are noted.